Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/05-model-view-controller/01-mvc/00-mvc-intro.md

 ### Endpoints & Routes
-As mentioned in a previous module, when an HTTP request comes in it hits a route which finds the proper endpoint.
-When the router finds the proper endpoint, the proper controller method is fired and the controller method handles any necessary logic:
+As mentioned in a previous module, when an HTTP request comes in, it hits a route and finds the proper endpoint.
+When the router finds the proper endpoint, the proper controller method is fired, and the controller method handles any necessary logic.
+To practice learning about endpoints, controllers, and models, we'll be building the following endpoints in the modules ahead:

 ```
 http://localhost:3000/test/one - POST